sora-tavares/Power-BI-Project---Superstore-Case-Study/README.md

 - 📦 [Original Dataset (Kaggle)](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)
 - 🖼️ Screenshots & GIFs: See `Assets/` folder
-- 🗂️ Power BI file available in `Sourcecode (PowerBI)/`
+- 🗂️ Power BI file: Available in `Sourcecode (PowerBI)/`

 ---

 ## 🎯 Final Thoughts

-This case study helped sharpen my ability to move beyond charts into **real business storytelling**.
-By combining RFM with interactivity, I was able to simulate how a retail team might use data to take strategic action — and that’s exactly the kind of work I want to keep doing.
+This case study strengthened my ability to transform raw data into actionable insight through both technical execution and strategic framing.
+By combining interactivity, segmentation, and storytelling, I’ve built a solution that reflects how real businesses can make smarter customer decisions — and that’s the kind of work I’m ready to keep doing.